dedinededin/GradeChart/README.md

 This java codes generates grade chart from a text file called data.txt Text file should follow this pattern;
 Coursename,EvaluationType:Percentage

+In this project I learned how to hash string into RGB color.

 ## **Example**
 The input: data.txt